Alyoshenka: Testing

 Bendlin decided initially that this was the mummified remains of a child and took it to Dr. Irina Yermolaeva for analysis.
 She stated that it was not a hoax in that it was a genuine mummified body that was once living tissue.
-Her conclusions were that it was a premature child that was deformed, something which could be attributed to the far-reaching fall-out of the 1957 Kyshtym Disaster.
+Her conclusions were that it was a miscarried or aborted fetus, and the deformities could be attributed to the far-reaching nuclear fallout of the 1957 Kyshtym Disaster.

 On 15 April 2004, scientists made an official statement that the "Kyshtym creature" was a premature female human infant, with severe deformities.
-However, other experts and eyewitnesses said it could not have been a human as there were too many differences (up to 20 were counted) in the skeleton that varied from a human being, especially in regard to the skull.

 Bendlin's clinical assistant, Lyubov Romanowa, who herself had seen many deformities in children, stated that "they had never seen anything like this" and that she believed that it was "not of human origin".
 She said the differences were just too many, not least of which was the number of bones on the head, four in total, that had sharp edges which were "completely different to a human being".

 A March 2018 study on the similar Atacama skeleton found an extremely high number of mutations for bone and muscle formation, suggesting that such major mutations, although extremely rare, are possible.